ayton-ps/website/main/content/_index.md

       ## [Breakfast club 🥣](/pfa/breakfast-club)

-      Breakfast club runs from 08:00 to 08:30, and costs 50p (payable via [ParentPay](https://www.parentpay.com)).
+      Breakfast club runs from 08:15 to 08:30, and costs 50p (payable via [ParentPay](https://www.parentpay.com)).
+Please pay in advance for this service.

       Please make sure you receive messages from the school via email or Xpressions for any updates to the schedule.

       ## School handbook & plans 📚

       * [School handbook ’24/’25](/i/ayton-primary-school-handbook-24-25.pdf)